manyfold3d/website/sysadmin/configuration.md

 ### `SECRET_KEY_BASE`

 A secret key used to sign browser cookies; normally a 128-digit hexadecimal number, but any long random string will do.
-If you have the code checked out, you can generate one with `rake secret`.
+If you have the code checked out, you can generate one with `bundle exec rails secret`.
 Changing this will invalidate all user cookies and sessions.

 ### `REDIS_URL`
 <small>`manyfold` image only, not required for `manyfold-solo`</small>